 - Difficulty using the affected organ

-- A muscle bulge that is clearly visible
+- A clearly visible muscle bulge

+It’s essential to listen to your body.
 Symptoms of chronic compartment syndrome usually go away when one stops exercising.
 For instance, the pain and cramping can go away after 30 minutes of rest.
 If ignored, however, the pain may start lasting for more extended periods.

 Abdominal Compartment Syndrome

 As previously mentioned, abdominal compartment syndrome usually occurs in people who are very ill or in the hospital, often not in a position to describe the symptoms themselves.
 It is, therefore, up to a doctor to diagnose the symptoms on a routine check-up.
 The symptoms may include:

 - Swelling in the abdomen

 - It appears distended, tense or tight

 - The patient will wince in pain if touched or if required to sit upright or engage the abdomen in any way